 When you mount a filesystem, the original contents of the mount point directory are hidden and unavailable until the filesystem is unmounted.
 However, the mount point directory owner and permissions are not hidden.
 Restricted permissions can restrict access to the mounted filesystem.

-Unlike other filesystems, the Root filesystem (/) is mounted as soon as the kernel is running and cannot be unmounted because it is required for system operation.
-The Usr filesystem, if it is a separate filesystem from the Root filesystem, must also be mounted for the system to operate properly.
-System administration that requires unmounting the Root and Usr filesystem can be done in the miniroot.
-See "XFS Filesystem Checking" on page 113 in this chapter for more information.
+Unlike other filesystems, the root filesystem (/) is mounted as soon as the kernel is running and cannot be unmounted because it is required for system operation.
+The usr filesystem, if it is a separate filesystem from the root filesystem, must also be mounted for the system to operate properly.
+System administration that requires unmounting the root and usr filesystem can be done in the miniroot.
+See "XFS Filesystem Checking" on page 120 for more information.